Tominous/DiscordRAT-1/readme.md

 > MsgBox
 make a messagebox popup on their screen with a custom message

+> Play
+Play a chosen youtube video in background

+> Stop_Play
+stop the video

+> AdminForce
+try and bypass uac and get admin rights

+> Startup
+Add the program to startup
 ```
 ### 📁・Setting up the RAT
 1. Start off by ofc installing [python](https://www.python.org/)